Ford Escape owners have reported 10 problems related to fuel injection (under the gasoline fuel system category).

 Smell of gaoline coming through heater vents.
 Engine stalls or hesttates at around 35-40 mph.
 Dealer has been unable to fix either problem.

 See all problems of the 2001 Ford Escape.

 Vehicle stalls at bottom of incline/decline.

 See all problems of the 2002 Ford Escape.

-The vehicle having this issue was a 2001 Ford Escape.
-The VIN of the problem Escape is 1FMYU041X1_.
 Fuel smell after restarting vehicle when engine is warm.
 Fuel odor very strong! this has been shown to be a problem on numerous Escapes and tributes, as seen on the yahoo Fordescapeclub and in the edmunds.
 Com discussion thread for the Ford Escape.
 If I turn the vent off for a few minutes after starting the vehicle, the smell goes away.
 Note that my dealership and several others have claimed not to be able to find the cause, but several people on the Fordescapeclub site have been able to tighten the bolts on the left side of the intake manifold (as facing engine) to limit the smell.
 My dealer eventually reported that this was caused by a "weeping" intake manifold gasket.
 I am concerned that under certain conditions the fuel seeping from the gasket could ignite and cause an under-hood fire.
-It was 12/25/00 when this fuel injection issue happened.

 |Problem Category||Number of Problems|

 |Fuel Injection problems||

 |Tank Filler Pipe And Cap problems||